dernestbank/FastML/README.md

-# ml-auto-app
+# EasyML-app

-This is a web app that uses the lazypredict library to predict the type of machine learning model to use for a given dataset.
+This is a web app that uses the several libraies suchas lazypredict library to predict multiple machine learning models on a users data preoptimization.
+The goal is to fasttrack the ML piipeline with tools and libraries.
-#not that lazypredict is not a machine learning model, it is a library that uses machine learning models to predict the type of machine learning model to use for a given dataset.

 # Demo